ajwjung/rock-paper-scissors/README.md

 # Rock Paper Scissors - Revisited

 I revisited this game after learning more about DOM manipulation and events.
 The second part of this project was to make a UI for the game; more details can be found on [The Odin Project's page](https://www.theodinproject.com/lessons/foundations-revisiting-rock-paper-scissors).
-I made a very basic UI using HTML and JavaScript and was able to learn more about how to use event listeners in the process.
+I made a simple UI using HTML, CSS, and JavaScript and was able to learn more about how to use event listeners in the process.

 One key difference in the updated version of this game is that the user plays against the computer until one party wins 5 consecutive rounds as opposed to only playing 5 rounds total.
+The user also plays the game using the UI rather than the console.